totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

 .. figure:: ../../imgs/tutorial_ch1_fig8.png
    :alt: ../../imgs/tutorial_ch1\_fig8.png
-Figure 8: Revising the generated token
+Figure 8: Revising the generated token.

 If for any reason the access ``Token`` is lost, it is recommended to revoke and create a new one in sequence.